-Today, hikers, campers, picnickers and canoeists frequent this 30-acre site, making it one of the state's most popular state parks.
-Located in Morris, this picturesque park is bordered on the south by the Illinois & Michigan Canal and to the north by Nettle Creek, which gently flows along the perimeter and through the park adding to its natural beauty and abundance of wildlife.
+Hikers, campers, picnickers and canoeists frequent Gebhard Woods State Park, making the 30-acre site one of Illinois’ most popular state parks.
+Located in Morris, this picturesque park is bordered on the south by the Illinois & Michigan Canal and to the north by Nettle Creek, which gently flows along the perimeter and through the park, adding to its natural beauty and abundance of wildlife.
 Stately old trees including walnut, oak, ash, maple, sycamore, hawthorn and cottonwood provide ample shade throughout the park.
 In the spring, trillium, bluebell, white trout lily, violets, wild ginger, phlox, toothwort and spring beauties are just a sample of the wildflowers that can be enjoyed by park visitors.â€‹â€‹â€‹â€‹

 Saturday, Aug 24, 2019 at 8:30am

 Monday, Aug 26, 2019 at 9:00am

 JOIN FOR JUST $16 A YEAR